p6spy/p6spy/src/site/markdown/2.0/configandusage.md

     ################################################################

     # A comma separated list of JDBC drivers to load and register.
-    # This is rarely needed!
-Only use this when you the driver is not
-    # getting loaded automatically.
     # (default is empty)
+    #
+    # Note: This is normally only needed when using P6Spy in an
+    # application server environment with a JNDI data source or when
+    # using a JDBC driver that does not implement the JDBC 4.0 API
+    # (specifically automatic registration).
     #driverlist=

     # comma separated list of tables to include